duke-electric-vehicles/DEV_autonomous/VelocityOptimizationNew/ReadMe.txt

   Re-gen on.
   Restarts 2, 3, 6, 8 and 10 returned "Local minimum possible".
 The solutions
-were almost identical, with a total energy of 4834.8 J, so they could be confidently seen as possible global minimum.
+were almost identical, with a total energy of 4834.8 J (913 mi/kWh), so they could be confidently seen as possible global minimum.
 They suggested, somewhat predictably, to use re-gen and decelerate to as low as under 6 m/s around the corners, the overall lowest speed being just over 5.3 m/s.
 To meet the average speed requirement, the speed on the straights ranged mostly from 6.7 m/s to